darkdarcool/ConsoleHelp/README.md

 # Contributing

-We need you guys to tell us what you stuffled with, so we can make it easier for you. (make it in a issue so can find it, you must provide an example for it)
+We need you guys to tell us what you struggled with, so we can make it easier for you. (make it in a issue so can find it, you must provide an example for it)

 If you feel it necessary, you can also make a pull request with your code and we will examine it